getian107/PRScs/README.md

  - PARAM_B (optional): Parameter b in the gamma-gamma prior.
 Default is 0.5.

  - PARAM_PHI (optional): Global shrinkage parameter phi.
 If phi is not specified, it will be learnt from the data using a full Bayesian approach.
 This usually works well for polygenic traits in real applications.
 For ultra-sparse genetic architectures, fixing phi to a small number may have improved prediction accuracy.
+Alternatively, a small-scale grid search (e.g., phi=1e-6, 1e-4, 1e-2, 1) can be used to find the phi value that produces the most accurate prediction.

  - MCMC_ITERATIONS (optional): Total number of MCMC iterations.
 Default is 1,000.